 4. Consumer arbitration relief.
 If a motor vehicle is found by state-certified arbitration to have met the standards set forth in section 1163, subsection 2, for vehicles required to be replaced or refunded, and if the manufacturer of the motor vehicle is found to have failed to provide the refund or replacement as required, the manufacturer shall, within 21 days from the receipt of a finding, deliver the refund or replacement, including the costs and collateral charges set forth in section 1163, subsection 2, or appeal the finding in Superior Court.
 For good cause, a manufacturer may seek from the Department of the Attorney General an extension of the time within which it must deliver to the consumer a replacement vehicle.

 5. Appeal of arbitration decision.
-No appeal by a manufacturer or consumer of the arbitrator’s findings may be heard unless the petition for appeal is filed with the Superior Court of the county in which the sale occurred, within 21 days of issuance of the finding of the state-certified arbitration.
+An appeal by a manufacturer or the consumer of the arbitrator’s findings may not be heard unless the petition for appeal is filed with the Superior Court of the county in which the sale occurred, within 21 days of issuance of the finding of the state-certified arbitration.
 The appeal must be a trial de novo.
 The arbitrator and the Department of the Attorney General may not be parties in any such appeal and may not be called as witnesses.
 The Department of the Attorney General may submit an amicus curiae brief.

 7. Disclosure of consumer lemon law rights.
 A clear and conspicuous disclosure of the rights of the consumer under this chapter shall be provided by the manufacturer to the consumer along with ownership manual materials.
 The form and manner of these notices shall be prescribed by rule of the Department of the Attorney General.
 The notice disclosures shall not include window stickers.